 - Keep the dough soft and smooth: You won't be able to roll the paratha if your dough is stiff and tight.
 It would also be challenging to roll the paratha if it is excessively soft and sticky.
 To enjoy the fantastic flavor and texture of the paratha, keep the dough at a medium softness.

-- Size of the dough portion = stuffing: This one is really important to consider while making the paratha.
+- Size of the dough portion = stuffing: This is important to consider while making the paratha.
 Both the dough ball and the filling portion must be almost the same size.
 This way, each bite has an equal quantity of dough and filling.
-After stuffing, seal the dough, making sure there are no air bubbles.
+After stuffing, seal the dough, ensuring no air bubbles.
 During rolling the paratha, the air pockets will burst, and the paratha will then begin to split or shatter.

-- Roll out the parathas evenly: Roll out the parathas evenly, so they cook evenly on both sides.
+- Roll out the parathas evenly: Roll out them evenly, so they cook evenly on both sides.

 Variations